A sudden CPI spike on Meta can feel like the platform is broken, but the cause is almost always diagnosable.

 - Step 4: Compare iOS vs. Android CPI.
 Is the spike iOS-only?
 If yes, investigate ATT consent rates and signal loss.

 - Step 5: Check for recent account changes.
 Did you edit budgets, audiences, or creatives in the past 48 hours?
 Edits reset learning phase.
+Understanding Meta’s learning phase and exit strategy is critical because CPA volatility of 2-3x above target is normal during this reset period.

 - Step 6: Check industry forums for reported Meta algorithm or policy changes.